hainworldhq/hain-whitepaper/README.md

 **HAINOA** is its open architecture layer.
 **HAINIZE** is its toolkit and developer-oriented direction.

-This repository is the first organized whitepaper base for that system.
+This repository is the first organized whitepaper base for that system, now extended with working principles and system landscape interpretation.